ismet470/Pneumonia-Detection-with-Artificial-Intelligence/README.md

 ---

-Please make sure to replace `app-logo.png` with the path to your project's logo or relevant image.
-You can also customize the content, add additional sections, and provide any relevant links to the code repository or other resources.
+You can customize the content, add additional sections, and provide any relevant links to the code repository or other resources.
 This README provides a basic outline of the project, its goals, and how to run and use it.
 Happy coding!